 This week we’ve got another great workout that anybody can do (pregnant or not).
 If you are expecting be sure to check out the modification section below!

 This post contains affiliate links.
-If you purchase something from a link, we could earn a small commission that helps support our blog.
+If you purchase something from a link, we could earn a small commission.
 This would be at no additional cost to you.

 - 50 Double Unders or Single Skips

 - Keep track of your time using a watch or a Timer.
 (We frequently use the MYWOD app and recommend it to our readers.
 You can keep track of your workouts, they’ve got How To videos, and of course the app has great timers.)
 Set your timer to go off every minute, so you know when to begin your next set of jumps.

 - Jump Rope

 - A chair or set of Parallettes for Dips.
 Here’s a link to make your own at home!

 - Be sure to modify this at home workout to your ability level.
 Modify the double unders to single skips or shorten the amount of repetitions if you need to.
 If completing dips with straight legs is a challenge you can always bend your legs to take pressure off of your shoulders, as shown below.